krsacme/ose-env-on-openstack/README.md

 ** work in progress **

 Ansible based OpenShift Environment preparation on the OpenStack platform with following steps:
-- Create the required VMs
+- Create the required VMs in OpenStack Cloud (requires os_server module part of Ansbile 2.0)
 - Setup the local DNS server via dnsmasq
 - Dynamically adding new hosts to the same ansible run to configure the created nodes
 - Create the hosts file required for the OpenShift installation